 Months of entry

-Intensive and specialised, this programme is designed to further the development of your conceptual and contextual understanding of sound arts practice and its discourse.
-You will be encouraged to adopt a personal and distinctive approach to your work in building your portfolio, and will be engaged in practical and theoretical research that develops your creative and critical competence to an advanced level.
-This course is taught at London College of Communication, at Elephant & Castle, part of University of the Arts London (UAL).
+Intensive and specialised, this programme is designed to further the development of students’ conceptual and contextual understanding of Sound Arts practice and its discourse.
+Students are encouraged to adopt a personal and distinctive approach to their work and research.
+The course includes a strong taught component combined with ample opportunities for practical work.
+You will be able to extend your portfolio within an academic context, engage in theoretical and practical research, develop your creative and critical skills, explore personal areas of interest in sound arts and engage in practice-based research.
+This course is taught at London College of Communication, at Elephant and Castle, part of University of the Arts London (UAL).

 What can you expect?